Python pandas DataFrame

 print(data)

-To create a df from dict, the length of Dictionary values of all keys should be the same.
+To create a df from dict, all dictionary values should be the same length as all keys.
 Otherwise, it throws an error.
 Next, if you pass the index values, they should match the length of key values or arrays; otherwise, it raises an error.
 Finally, if you haven’t passed any index values, it will automatically create an index for you, starting from 0 to n-1.

 name Salary